codinglife108/bioswap-sdk/README.md

     @solana/wallet-adapter-react-ui: "^0.9.35",

 ## How it works

-### call bioswap function with these parameters
-    privateKey
-    fromToken
-    toToken
-    amount

 ### example method to use swap function in Node.js with PrivateKey
     const Bioswap = require('bioswap-sdk')